Umar Khalid: Activism and controversies

-JNU Sedition Row
+JNU sedition row

-On 9 February 2016, students of Jawaharlal Nehru University (JNU) held a protest on their campus against the capital punishment meted out to the 2001 Indian Parliament attack convict Afzal Guru, and Kashmiri separatist Maqbool Bhat.
+On 9 February 2016, students of JNU held a protest on their campus against the capital punishment meted out to the 2001 Indian Parliament attack convict Afzal Guru and Kashmiri separatist Maqbool Bhat.

-Four days after the event, the Delhi Police arrested JNU Student Union president Kanhaiya Kumar on charges of sedition and criminal conspiracy.
-Five other students including Umar Khalid went into hiding.
-After their return 10 days later, Umar Khaled and Anirban Bhattacharya was also taken into custody.
+Four days after the event, Delhi Police arrested JNU Students Union (JNUSU) president Kanhaiya Kumar on charges of sedition and criminal conspiracy.
+Five other students including Khalid went into hiding.
+After their return 10 days later, Khalid and Anirban Bhattacharya were taken into custody.

 The arrest and the use of sedition charges were widely criticized as suppression of political dissent.
 An inquiry committee appointed by the administration of JNU meted out varying punishments to a number of students.
-Kanhaiya Kumar was fined 10,000 rupees, Umar Khalid and Anirban Bhattacharya were rusticated for one semester.
+Kanhaiya Kumar was fined 10,000 rupees while Khalid and Bhattacharya were rusticated for one semester.
 JNU refused to allow Umar Khalid to submit his PhD thesis in July 2018.
 Khalid went to the Delhi High Court, and obtained an order allowing him to submit his thesis.
 On 2 August 2018, JNU accepted the PhD thesis submission.

 On 28 February 2020, the Delhi government gave its approval for a trial in the sedition case.

+Justice for Najeeb movement

+Umar Khalid was active in the student protests which followed the suspicious disappearance of Najeeb Ahmed from his JNU hostel on 15 October 2016 after he was allegedly assaulted by students affiliated to the Akhil Bharatiya Vidyarthi Parishad (ABVP).
+Speaking to The Hindu, Khalid said the administration had not filed a police complaint regarding the incident (and only the family and students had) and have not taken action against those who attacked Najeeb.
+In June 2017, he was fined by the university administration along with three other students for 20,000 rupees each and was issued immediate hostel transfer.

+On 15 October 2019, United Against Hate (a campaign group) organised a protest march at Jantar Mantar, New Delhi to mark three years of the disappearance of Najeeb.
+Khalid expressed his solidarity and joined the march alleging that the fact that investigative agencies including the CBI have not made any progress showed that there have been no efforts to find Najeeb, while his attackers were being protected.

 Bhima Koregaon incident

-Along with Jignesh Mevani, Umar Khalid was booked under a first-information report for giving 'provocative' speeches in Pune.
+Along with Jignesh Mevani, Umar Khalid was booked for giving 'provocative' speeches in Pune.
 The criminal charges against Mevani and Khalid was for promoting enmity between different groups through their speeches.
-The Elgaar Parishad rally, where this reportedly happened, was held in Pune to mark the 200th year of the Battle of Koregaon, a place in present-day Pune district, which was fought between the then British Indian Army and the Peshwas.
+The Elgar Parishad rally, where this reportedly happened, was held in Pune to mark the 200th year of the Battle of Koregaon, a place in present-day Pune district, which was fought between the then British Indian Army and the Peshwas.

 Assassination attempt

-On 13 August 2018, Khalid narrowly escaped an assassination attempt.
+On 13 August 2018, Khalid narrowly survived an assassination attempt.
 The two accused were arrested on 20 August 2018 by police from Fatehabad, Haryana.
 Before the arrest, the accused had uploaded a video on Facebook on 15 August, saying the attack was an Independence Day gift for India, and they also wanted to highlight the issue of cow protection.